Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - Eliminate render-blocking resources and unused CSS;

 Using the Coverage tab in Chrome DevTools I identified that the main file linked to these issues was the Bootstrap CSS (See screenshot below).
-As this is a third party file I have chosen to leave this.
+As this is a third party file I have chosen to not to action on this.

 ![Lighthouse coverage](assets/images/readme/lh-2.png)